gravelee/Technicon/README.md

    Then click next and finish and there you go.
 If you handle through github you need to copy paste the projects files to your IDEs project folder.

+RUNNING

+	Uncomment the code of RenovationContractorApp and change the persistance to create and comment the actual queries.
+Then comment the code that imports the data from csv to database and uncomment the queries, set the persistance to update and you are ready to go!

 That is it!
 Thank you for using Technicon application.